Ear Infection Treatment in Rockwall, Forney & Wylie

 - A surgery called debridement, only in severe cases

-In severe cases of OM, ear infection surgery may be recommended in order to achieve long-lasting symptom relief.
+In severe cases of middle ear infection, ear infection surgery may be recommended in order to achieve long-lasting symptom relief.
 This type of surgery will be performed in a hospital or surgical center.
 The procedure involves inserting a tiny tube into the eardrum to equalize pressure and prevent the accumulation of fluids.
 Some tubes are intended to stay in place for 6-12 months and then fall out on their own.
 Other tubes are designed to stay in longer and may need to be surgically removed.
-Depending upon each patient’s unique needs, our ENT doctors will determine the best treatment option.
+Depending upon each patient’s unique needs, our ENT doctors will determine the best treatment option for your middle ear infection.